These thick German waffles are served with cherry sauce and whipped cream; this is one of the most popular German desserts.

 How to make vanilla sugar

 Alternatively, you can use empty vanilla pods to make vanilla sugar.
-Cut the vanilla pods into pieces and place them to a food processor together with granulated sugar.
+Cut the vanilla pods into pieces and place them in a food processor together with granulated sugar.
 Process until you obtain a powder.
 Fill in jars and use as needed in a recipe.

 More toppings for waffles: